keystonejs/keystone-classic/README.md

 ## Disclaimer

 This project is currently under development, and unsupported.
-Please use it at your own risk.
+I strongly recommend waiting for it to gain maturity before playing with it.

 ## About